 If more horizontal (landscape) then there is strong healing at outer levels; body, relationships, etc

 Next fold or divide the paper into four sections.
 Each quadrant signifies an aspect of your life.
-The area with the least symbols is showing consciousness that is not yet well developed – you may like to focus some of your energy into creating intentions in that area in the coming months or you may like to sit in stillness with that plane of being for insights for how you can develop it.
-The quadrant with the most symbols is demonstrating the most activity and consciousness.
+The area with the least symbols shows consciousness that is not yet well developed – you may like to focus some of your energy into creating intentions in that area in the coming months or you may like to sit in stillness with that plane of being for insights for how you can develop it.
+The quadrant with the most symbols demonstrates the most activity and consciousness.

 - Mental (top left): Valley of the Birds.